drdaemos/xc5-docs/en/basics/understanding_models.md

 Let us have a closer look at what we are doing here:

-1. We start with defining {% link "namespace" S1RinW3Qv %}:
+1. We start with defining {% link "namespace" SJSmIEfSD %}:

     {% highlight php %}{% raw %}
     namespace XLite\Module\Tony\RepoDemo\Model;